-- Partner Church Bodies: The Lutheran Church in the Philippines led by President Antonio Reyes - Synodical Leaders: Synodical Vice-President John Wohlrabe Jr. - Districts and District Presidents: Texas District led by President Michael Newman - Missionaries: Jacob Gauger and Molly Christensen serving in Togo as well as Rachel Mey and Mark and Megan Mantey serving in Uganda - The Poor and Those Suffering from Natural and Man-Made Disasters: Alaska, California, Hawaii, Alabama, Iowa, Nebraska, Puerto Rico, Venezuela, Indonesia, El Salvador, Sri Lanka, Bangladesh, New Zealand, Mozambique, Grace Lutheran Church in Wood River, Nebraska, home congregation of graduate seminarian Luke Watt, damaged by flooding, and Paris, France and the universal church mourning the loss of significant portions of Notre Dame Cathedral in the destructive fire on Monday - Those battling mental illness, especially Dissociative Identity Disorder - The Lutheran Women's Missionary League (LWML), for their mission and in thanksgiving for meeting their 2017-2019 mission goal - Those who are ill/undergoing surgery: Rev. Erich Kaelberer suffering from ALS; Gillian Bond's friend, Trevor, battling a very serious form of liver cancer and preparing for further chemotherapy; Roger Drinnon, father to graduate student Roger Drinnon, battling cancer; Elias Wyeth, infant son of Roseann and seminarian Dwight Wyeth, facing major health concerns; Professor Emeritus Bob Weise recovering from a lung biopsy; Jim Campise, brother-in law to Maureen Campise, hospitalized with serious medical conditions; Shaon Shanks, member of the C&W services staff, battling cancer and recovering from surgery; Critter Deneen's mother, Bonnie, recovering from surgery; Rev. Garen Pay, 2012 graduate, pastor at Hope Lutheran, Idaho Falls, Idaho, with a recurrence of thyroid cancer; Robert Ave, father-in-law of staff member Melanie Ave, recovering from hip surgery; 2011 Graduate Pastor Chris and Aly Eldridge, experiencing challenges with conceiving a child; Staff Member Pam Davitz's sister's father in law, Edgar Nolan, who is gravely ill; Liz Pederson's father Russell Ashley recovering from shoulder surgery; Robin Hochgrebe, wife of 2012 graduate Rev. Ryan Hochgrebe, being treated for an aggressive cancer; Gene and Anita Gibson, parents of Seminary Advancement Director of Principal Gifts Mike Flynn, battling health issues; Jett Raj, infant grandson to Professor Victor and Anie Raj, who faces serious heart issues, but has gone home from the NICU; Renee Gibbs, undergoing treatment to cure breast cancer; Bob Hirschbuehler, family friend of staff member Jerrie Oldani, recovering from cancer surgery
+- Partner Church Bodies: The Lutheran Church of Nigeria led by President Christian Ekong and The Lutheran Church of Uruguay led by President André Luiz Müller - Synodical Leaders: Synodical Vice-Presidents Daniel Preus and Christopher Esget - Districts and District Presidents: Wyoming District led by President John Hill - Missionaries: The James Sharp Family in Uruguay, The J. P. Cima Family in Vietnam and Gary and Stephanie Schulte in West Africa - The Poor and Those Suffering from Natural and Man-Made Disasters: Alaska, California, Hawaii, Alabama, Iowa, Nebraska, Puerto Rico, Venezuela, Indonesia, El Salvador, Sri Lanka, Bangladesh, New Zealand, Mozambique, Grace Lutheran Church in Wood River, Nebraska, home congregation of graduate seminarian Luke Watt, damaged by flooding, and Paris, France and the universal church mourning the loss of significant portions of Notre Dame Cathedral in the destructive fire on Monday - Those battling mental illness, especially Obsessive-Compulsive Disorder - The Lutheran Women's Missionary League (LWML), for their mission and in thanksgiving for meeting their 2017-2019 mission goal - Those who are ill/undergoing surgery: Rev. Erich Kaelberer suffering from ALS; Gillian Bond's friend, Trevor, battling a very serious form of liver cancer and preparing for further chemotherapy; Roger Drinnon, father to graduate student Roger Drinnon, battling cancer; Elias Wyeth, infant son of Roseann and seminarian Dwight Wyeth, facing major health concerns; Professor Emeritus Bob Weise recovering from a lung biopsy; Jim Campise, brother-in law to Maureen Campise, hospitalized with serious medical conditions; Shaon Shanks, member of the C&W services staff, battling cancer and recovering from surgery; Critter Deneen's mother, Bonnie, recovering from surgery; Rev. Garen Pay, 2012 graduate, pastor at Hope Lutheran, Idaho Falls, Idaho, with a recurrence of thyroid cancer; Robert Ave, father-in-law of staff member Melanie Ave, recovering from hip surgery; 2011 Graduate Pastor Chris and Aly Eldridge, experiencing challenges with conceiving a child; Staff Member Pam Davitz's sister's father in law, Edgar Nolan, who is gravely ill; Liz Pederson's father Russell Ashley recovering from shoulder surgery; Robin Hochgrebe, wife of 2012 graduate Rev. Ryan Hochgrebe, being treated for an aggressive cancer; Gene and Anita Gibson, parents of Seminary Advancement Director of Principal Gifts Mike Flynn, battling health issues; Jett Raj, infant grandson to Professor Victor and Anie Rai, who faces serious heart issues, but has gone home from the NICU; Renee Gibbs, undergoing treatment to cure breast cancer; Bob Hirschbuehler, family friend of staff member Jerrie Oldani, recovering from cancer surgery; Sean Hormel, friend of Beth Hoeltke, hospitalized with a serious heart condition; Gus Werner, husband of Donna Werner, administrative assistant in the RFE office, hospitalized in the ICU; Seminarian Andy Berg's sister who was in a serious automobile accident

-- Pastor Andreas Rehr in our partner church in Germany and his family suffering the trauma of an armed robbery of their parsonage - In thanksgiving that Melanie Ave has returned to work at the seminary following a serious auto accident and surgery following the accident; Seminary President Emeritus John Johnson and his family at the death of his wife, Ruth Ann Johnson; Provost Douglas Rutt and his family at the death of his father, Joseph Edison (Eddie) Rutt; Seminarian Ian Heinze and his family, at the death of his grandmother; Elaine Harrell, Gifts by Phone Caller, and her family at the death of his mother, Marian
+- Pastor Andreas Rehr in our partner church in Germany and his family suffering the trauma of an armed robbery of their parsonage - In thanksgiving that Melanie Ave has returned to work at the seminary following a serious auto accident and surgery following the accident; - Those Mourning: Seminary President Emeritus John Johnson and his family at the death of his wife, Ruth Ann Johnson; Provost Douglas Rutt and his family at the death of his father, Joseph Edison (Eddie) Rutt; Seminarian Ian Heinze and his family, at the death of his grandmother; Elaine Harrell, Gifts by Phone Caller, and her family at the death of her brother Roger Harrell; Fradia Scott Gifts by Phone Caller, and her family at the death of her uncle Eugene Stephens